-7 Features to Know before Jumping Back into .NET
+7 .NET New Features to Know Before Jumping Back In

 Software development gets complex if you want your applications to target multiple operating systems, including but not limited to Windows, Linux, macOS, Android, iOS, HoloLens, desktop apps, and web apps.
 Enter the robust and feature-rich .NET platform to write applications rapidly for use across multiple systems.